Why I Bought a M4 Pro Mac Mini

 STORAGE

-Any internal storage above 2 TB of storage is an indulgence.
+Any internal storage above 2 TB is an indulgence.
 All my media and projects are stored externally, on an 8 TB NVMe SSD RAID.
 As I write this, my internal drive – with over 135 applications and the latest macOS, is using less than 500 GB of internal storage.

 So, while 512 GB is too small for media work, either 1 or 2 TB of internal storage is just ducky.
 If you are pressed for cash, 1 TB is fine.
 Truly.